 The degree that the urine is blocked will determine the severity of the urinary tract problems.

 PUV are thought to develop in the early stages of fetal development.
 The abnormality affects only male infants and occurs in about 1 in 8,000 births.
 This disorder is usually sporadic (occurs by chance).
 However, some cases have been seen in twins and siblings, suggesting a genetic component.

 PUV occur in varying degrees from mild to severe.
 Due to increased use of prenatal imaging, PUV may be identified before any symptoms are present.
-If any dilation (hydronephrosis) is identified, the baby will be monitored throughout the pregnancy and after birth.
-Once the baby is born, further imaging studies will confirm the diagnosis.
+If any dilation (hydronephrosis) is identified, your baby will be monitored throughout the pregnancy and after birth.
+Once your baby is born, further imaging studies will confirm the diagnosis.